+Public water treatment facilities, whether owned by the government or owned by private companies, are subject to EPA regulations.
 According to the CDC, the tap water of over 286 million people comes from a community water system.
 However, if your water comes from a private ground well, your water is not subject to the EPA’s regulations for water systems.

 If you are one of the millions of Americans who receive water from a public treatment facility, you probably have nothing to worry about if your water smells like wet dog, as your water is tested regularly and follows strict health guidelines.
 If your home happens to pull water from a private well, that wet dog smell very well may be a result of bacteria in your water and you should have your source tested by following the steps recommended by the EPA to have your private water supply tested.

 In any case, it’s worth having a professional come out to diagnose your water.
 In the meantime, consider investing in a water cooler for your home or office.
 Our mission at Waterlogic is to deliver fresh, clean water to all households and offices with our Firewall™ filtration water coolers that eliminate over 99.999% of bacteria found in tap water sources.
 Take a look at our product line or request your quote for a water cooler.